aws/eks-distro/docs/contents/index.md

 * Add EKS-D into an AMI that is ready to initialize EKS-D

-* Install EKS-D using kOps or kubeadm installation methods
+* Install EKS-D using kOps or other installation methods

 Check out EKS Distro's [Starting a cluster](users/index.md) page or refer to the [Build](users/build) instructions to build a cluster from scratch.